duttaprat/server_setup/README.md

-# server_setup
+# Server_setup
-A quick guidance for setting up server using terminal
+A quick guidance for setting up server using terminal.

 ## How to setup `Jupyter Lab` in remote sever